rextan55/qa-interview/README.md

 Use `pm2 stop all` to stop the servers.
 Use `pm2 delete all` to delete the entry from the pm2 process list.

+5. Run your tests with `playwright test` from `/chess-ui-e2e` directory

 ### Troubleshooting

 > I can't execute pm2!